Paul Tam: University of Hong Kong

 In the 2000s, Tam became part of the senior management team at the HKU.
 He assumed the office of vice-president and pro-vice-chancellor (research) in 2003, overseeing the strategies and development regarding researches of HKU.
 He was appointed associate dean of the graduate school in 2010 and was successively promoted dean of graduate school in 2014.
 His successor, Nirmala Rao, took over the post on 1 May 2016.

 Academic achievement

-Tam possesses four patents and has published nearly 450 articles, over 500 conference papers, and over 20 book chapters.
-His internationally refereed journals have almost 20,000 citations, ranking him among the top 1% of most-cited scientists (ESI) and awarding him accumulated grants of more than US$20 million.
+Tam holds four patents and has authored over 700 publications.
+His internationally refereed journals have almost 20,000 citations.

 Research interests

 Tam specialises in developmental biology, paediatric surgery, immunology, and genomics.